Major League Baseball schedule: 2023

 Under the collective bargaining agreement reached in March 2022, every team plays every other team regardless of league under the new balanced schedule.
 A team plays 13 games against each of the 4 opponents within its division (52 games), as well as 6 games each against 6 of the other 10 opponents within its own league and 7 games each against 4 of the other 10 opponents within its own league (64 games).
 Interleague play consisted of a four-game home and away series against the geographic rival and a single three-game series against the other 14 interleague opponents (46 games), with location to rotate every year.

 2025–2026

 Starting in 2025, yearly matchups against interleague rivals were expanded from four games to six, with two sets of matchups against intraleague opponents being reduced from seven games to six to accommodate.

 Additionally, a new "MLB Rivalry Weekend" was revealed, with the inaugural edition taking place in the third weekend in May featuring all 30 teams playing a designated rival.
-Most of the rivalries were carried over from the 2023 & 2024 set of "natural rivalries", with the exception of four.
+Most of the rivalries were carried over from the 2023 and 2024 set of "natural rivalries", with the exception of four.